-If you have never heard about salt water hot tubs, you are in for a treat!
-Not only are these tubs incredibly restorative and rejuvenating, salt water hot tubs are an ideal solution for people that are sensitive to chemical products used in traditional hot tubs.
+Not only are salt water hot tubs incredibly restorative and rejuvenating, they are an ideal solution for people that are sensitive to chemical products used in traditional hot tubs.
 Plus, they’re great for people that want to spend more time enjoying their tubs and less time maintaining them.
 In this article, we will discuss everything you need to know about these unique hot tubs!

 What Hot Tub Water Treatment System Will Work Best for Me?